mariuspopovici/starlimsvscode/README.md

 ## 1.2.0

-* Forked this project.
-* Automatically export items to local workspace.
+- Automatically export items to local workspace.
-* Added the ability to check in/out items.
+- Added the ability to check in/out items.